zauberen/ascew/README.md

 For stable builds: The release tab

-Then copy ascew.exe and (optionally) the config file into the directory of your choice
+Then copy ascew.exe, the libraries (dll files), and optionally the config file into the directory of your choice

 ## Tested in:
 Unrestricted: Windows 10, 7 (both passing)